-EBITDA, the other element of the multiple, gives a clearer picture of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that depress net earnings.
+The other component of the multiple, EBITDA, gives a better idea of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that reduce net earnings.
 It is also often used as a proxy for cash flows.

 Usually, the lower the EV-to-EBITDA ratio, the more attractive it is.
 A low EV-to-EBITDA ratio could signal that a stock is potentially undervalued.

-However, unlike P/E ratio, EV-to-EBITDA takes into account the debt on a company’s balance sheet.
-For this reason, EV-to-EBITDA is usually used to value the possible acquisition targets.
-Stocks with a low EV-to-EBITDA multiple could be seen as potential takeover candidates.
+EV-to-EBITDA takes into account the debt on a company’s balance sheet that the P/E ratio does not.
+Due to this reason, EV-to-EBITDA is generally used to value the potential acquisition targets as it shows the amount of debt the acquirer has to assume.
+Stocks boasting a low EV-to-EBITDA multiple could be seen as attractive takeover candidates.

-EV-to-EBITDA is also a useful tool in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
+EV-to-EBITDA is also a useful yardstick for measuring the value of firms that are highly leveraged and have a high degree of depreciation.
 Moreover, it can be used to compare companies with different levels of debt.

 But EV-to-EBITDA has its limitations too.
-The ratio varies across industries (a high-growth industry typically has higher multiple and vice versa) and is usually not appropriate while comparing stocks in different industries given their diverse capital requirements.
+The ratio varies across industries (a high-growth industry typically has a higher multiple and vice versa) and is usually not appropriate while comparing stocks in different industries, given their diverse capital requirements.

-Therefore, instead of just relying on EV-to-EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired results.
+Therefore, instead of solely relying on EV-to-EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired outcome.